Cell Phone Use

 Though all library cards are free when first issued, Lovett Memorial charges a $2.50 replacement fee for lost or replacement cards.
 All patrons must present his/her library card or government issued picture ID before checking out any items.
 If a patron does not have their library card or ID, library staff will not check-out items to them.
 No digital cards of any sort will be accepted.

-Children must be 5-years-old, no younger, and must be able to print their first and last name before he/she can receive a library card; therefore, the child and at least one parent or legal guardian must be present when signing up the child for a library card.
+Children must be 6 years old and must be able to print their first and last name before he/she can receive a library card.
 If the child is not accompanied by a parent or legal guardian, he/she is not eligible for a card.
 The parent must submit his/her library card or a valid government-issued picture ID with their current address when signing up the child for a library card.

 Rules for Using Computers